snejus/beetcamp/README.md

 #### `search_max`

 - Type: **int**
-- Default: `10`.
+- Default: `2`.

-Maximum number of items to fetch through search queries.
-Depending on the specificity of queries and whether a suitable match is found, it could fetch 50+ results which may take a minute, so it'd make sense to bound this to some sort of sensible number.
-Usually, a match is found among the first 5 items.
+Number of items to fetch through search, maximum is 18.
+Usually, a matching release should be found among the first two items.

 ---